On-Prem Troubleshooting Guide

 TLS certificate issues

-Check certificate paths
+Check certificate paths and permissions

 Lock file exists